 We measure the retention and growth of revenue from existing customers through our net revenue retention rate ("NRR"), which is a metric to track the effect on our revenues of customer renewals, expansion, contraction, and churn.
-We calculate NRR on a monthly basis by dividing our revenues from our proprietary SaaS and third-party software business lines during a defined period by our revenues from our proprietary SaaS and third-party software business lines during a defined period by our revenues for each period.
+We calculate NRR on a monthly basis by dividing our revenues from our proprietary SaaS and third-party software business lines during a defined period by our revenues from our proprietary SaaS and third-party software business lines for the same period of the previous year using the same base/cohort of customers for each period.
 In this way, we believe NRR is reflective of customer satisfaction and is useful in demonstrating positive as well as negative changes with respect to customer retention and the effectiveness of our upselling strategy.